vesuxyz/docs/docs/curators/vaults/basics.md

 The following steps outline a common sequence of interactions with Vesu Vaults and the corresponding flow of funds:

 1. User deposits funds in the _Vault_ and receives ERC-4626 vault shares in return, with the share conversion rate being reported through the onchain __NAV Oracle__.
-2. Funds sit in the vault contract until allocated by the strategy manager.
+2. Funds sit in the vault contract until allocated by the __Strategist__.
 Allocations are only possible within the vault's strategy mandate which is enforced through an onchain __Merkle tree verification__ step.
 3. The onchain __AuM Oracle__ continuously reports the vault's _Assets under Management_ in a fully trustless manner.
 4. In order to withdraw funds, users __request redemptions__ by sending the desired vault shares to the vault.
 Redemptions are batched in epochs with a certain delay (e.g. 1 day).
-5. The manager observes redemption requests and ensures sufficient liquidity is in the vault to honor all redemptions.
+5. The __Strategist__ observes redemption requests and ensures sufficient liquidity is in the vault to honor all redemptions.
 6. After the redemption delay has passed, users claim their funds from the vault.

 ## Secure strategy mandates

-Based on the built-in __Merkle tree verification__ system, Vesu Vaults ensure that yield strategies are "enshrined" and always enforced by the vault.
-This reduces both the trust assumptions in the strategy manager and operational security.
+Based on the built-in __Merkle tree verification__ system, Vesu Vaults ensure that yield strategies are enshrined and always enforced by the vault.
+This reduces both the trust assumptions in the __Strategist__ and operational security.
 Specifically, Vesu Vaults offer the following guarantees:

-- Vault curators are able to express a strategy mandate by encoding every action a manager can perform as a leaf in a merkle tree and to embedd this tree in the vault itself.
+- __Curators__ are able to express a strategy mandate by encoding every action a __Strategist__ can perform as a leaf in a merkle tree and to embedd this tree in the vault itself.
-- Vault managers are able to execute any action that is pre-approved in its embedded merkle tree by submitting a corresponding merkle proof.
+- __Strategists__ are able to execute any action that is pre-approved in its embedded merkle tree by submitting a corresponding merkle proof.
-- The vault enforces all manager actions to be pre-approved by the curator by verifying the submitted action and merkle proof.
+- The vault enforces all __Strategist__ actions to be pre-approved by the curator by verifying the submitted action and merkle proof.
-- The vault thus makes it impossible for the manager to execute arbitrary, non pre-approved, actions and thus minimizes trust assumptions.
+- The vault thus makes it impossible for the __Strategist__ to execute arbitrary, non pre-approved, actions and thus minimizes trust assumptions.

 ## Protocol integrations

 Vesu Vaults currently integrates with the following DeFi protocols on Starknet:

-- Vesu lending pools
+- Vesu V2 lending pools
 - Avnu DEX aggregator for asset swaps
 - Third-party ERC-4626 vaults